bxparks/AUniter/tools/README.md

 Interface](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc).
 Starting with v1.8, the `auniter.sh` script also supports the [Arduino-CLI](https://github.com/arduino/arduino-cli) binary.
-It has been extensively tested on Ubuntu Linux 18.04 and 20.04.
-It works on my MacOS 10.14.6 (Mojave) laptop but testing is not as extensive.
-I do not have a machine running MacOS 10.15 (Catalina).
+It has been extensively tested on Ubuntu Linux 18.04, 20.04, and 22.04.
+It used to work on my MacOS 10.14.6 (Mojave) which I can no longer test because I don't have a machine that runs that version.
+I have done some testing on MacOS 11 (Big Sur) and 12 (Monterey), though I don't do much software development on Macs so they have not been tested extensively.
+I have no Mac computer that can run the latest MacOS versions, so I am unable to test anything on those versions.

 The `auniter.sh` script takes advantage of the command line interface to provide some useful extended functionality: